-Flash to an image of city lights forming a pentagram.
-Flash again to the scene where, after some canine beast hits their car, Jim and Ellie's car is careened into the way of another car.
-The crash sends both cars flying off the cliff at which instant a werewolf grabs a girl from the other car with the on-looking victims trying to save her.
-To no avail, the girl is lost to the wolf and his fiends.
-Meanwhile Ellie and Jim have survived both the crash and the attack.
-But they don't walk away unscathed; Jim has a scratch on his chest and Ellie has been bit in the arm.
-But is it anything to worry about?
+Flash to an image of city lights forming a pentagram, flash again to the scene where, after some canine beast hits their car, Jim and Ellie's car careens into the way of another car.
+The crash sends both cars flying off the cliff, at which instant, a werewolf grabs a girl from the other car, while the on-looking victims try to save her.
+The girl is lost to the wolf and his fiends.
+Meanwhile, Ellie and Jim have survived both the crash and the attack, but they don't walk away unscathed; Jim has a scratch on his chest and Ellie has been bitten on the arm.
+Is it anything to worry about?

 The mystery slowly begins to unravel through a series of flashes and parallel movement in the film.
-Several characters' stories are being told in tandem that weaves together the missing pieces to the puzzle.
-Could the present mystery however, have anything to do with the deaths of the two girls, Becky and Jenny?
+Several character's stories are being told in tandem that weave together the missing pieces of the puzzle.
+Could the present mystery have anything to do with the deaths of the two girls, Becky and Jenny?

-One by one clues reveal themselves to be linked to the mystery; clues that are not all together human.
+One by one clues reveal themselves to be linked to the mystery; clues that are not altogether human.
 A pair of footprints in a garage turn out to be animal prints.
-Then. more mystery, and, consequently more flashbacks.
-The next in the series reveals the fate of the girl who went to get her palm read.
-On the night of her prophesy she spies a werewolf from which she flees in the direction of an elevator.
-But when the elevator reopens the menacing presence attacks!
+More mystery, and consequently more flashbacks ensue.
+The next in the series, reveals the fate of the girl who went to get her palm read.
+On the night of her prophesy she spies a werewolf from which she flees in the direction of an elevator, but when the elevator reopens the menacing presence attacks!

 Flash back to Jim, now at home studying.
-Seems Jim has checked out some books dealing with myths and documentation of werewolves and other mythical beasts.
-Believing this to be the cause of the strange events, particularly his, he discovers that he has to sever the line between man and beast to lift the curse that has come over him.
-But what does that mean, and who else is linked to this werewolf leader?
+It seems that Jim has checked out some books dealing with myths and documentation of werewolves and other mythical beasts.
+Believing this to be the cause of the strange events, particularly his, he discovers that he has to sever the line between man and beast to lift the curse that has come over him, but what does that mean, and who else is linked to this werewolf leader?

 Needless to say this film takes on the challenge of altering time and character perspectives, flashing from one place to the next.
-Moreover, the plot is dealing with several character progressions that are somehow all interlinked.
+Moreover, the plot is dealing with several character progressions that are somehow all intertwined.
 Though the initial structure of the plot seemed credible enough, there is nothing explicitly different or amazing about this film to make it second to none.
-Ultimately it will blend in with the rest of scary movies of its time.
-It does however provide the visual stimulation of action and suspense via the aid of modern-day technology and special effects.
-However the latter leaves more to want, period.
+Ultimately it will blend in with the rest of the scary movies of its time.
+It does, however, provide the visual stimulation of action and suspense via the aid of modern-day technology and special effects.
+However, the latter leaves more to want, period.
 By no means does "Cursed" captivate an audience.